Geno2K/case-study-cyclistic/README.md

 ## Data Processing:

+Before going any further, I took some initial observations of the data to get some ideas for further investigation:

+#### Initial observations
+> - Can calculate ride duration for each trip to see if there are any correlations with membership status.
+> - Could look into a relationship between the bike type and membership status.
+> - May want to assess the makeup of membership status across different stations.
+> - Might be able to see if there are any correlations between membership and time of day the bikes are used.
+> - Similarly, can explore time of week and seasonality for insights.

 ### Setup
+---

-Initially using Microsoft Excel, I was able to get a cursory glance at the data in the .CSV files.
-I filtered the data to get an idea of what the fields contained, types of data stored, how much data was missing, and other general information.
+Initially using Microsoft Excel, I filtered the data to get an idea of what the fields contained, types of data stored, how much data was missing, and other general information about the spreadsheets.

-I quickly realized that the combined size of the data set would be well over a million rows, beyond the scope of a spreadsheet project, so at this point I decided to switch to **SQL**.
+I quickly realized that the combined size of the data set would be well over a million rows though, beyond the scope of a spreadsheet analysis project, so I switched over to **SQL**.

 I uploaded all 12 csv files to **BigQuery** via Google Cloud as tables in a dataset labeled `‘2024_bikedata’`.
+Using [this SQL Query](https://github.com/Geno2K/case-study-cyclistic/blob/main/table_setup.sql), I created a single table labeled `‘combined_data’`, containing a total of 5,860,568 rows of data, a record of every recorded trip taken in 2024.

 ### Exploration

-[Using this SQL Query](https://github.com/Geno2K/case-study-cyclistic/blob/main/table_setup.sql), I created a single table labeled `‘combined_data’`, containing a total of 5,860,568 rows of data, a record of every recorded trip taken in 2024.

-> #### 5,860,568 total trips
+---
 ```
+-- List of data types

 SELECT column_name, data_type
 FROM `2024_bikedata`.INFORMATION_SCHEMA.COLUMNS
 WHERE table_name = 'combined_data';